l-j-g/battleships-t2a2/README.md

 - place ships on to the board
 - while ships remain on both players boards, players take turns guessing the location of enemy ships.

-The programs control (without error checking for brevity) flow is described in the attached flowchart.
+The application control flow (excluding error checking for brevity) is detailed in the flowchart below.

 The different processes of the program are colour coded as follows:
-- `green` : relating to battleship class functions and variables, used to provide input and output to the user of the application.
+- `green` : battleship class functions and variables, used to provide input and output to the user of the application.
-- `blue` : relating to the placement of ships on the game board
+- `blue` : placement of ships on the game board
-- `yellow` relating to Communication class functions and variables, used for two-way communication between a server and a client.
+- `yellow` networking class functions and variables, used for two-way communication between a server and a client.

 ![Battleships flowchart, showing control flow](./flowchart.svg)

-### Classes
+## Classes:
 `classes.py` utilises three different Python classes.

 - Battleship class: to represent one players game of Battleships